cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 The database stores all the relationsships as a description of a miniworld, containing municipalities, roads, intersections, road segments and mileage posts, as described in the [ER Diagram](#er-diagram).

 The database form the data background of the [Transport Network Model RFC0020](/rfc/0020), but the [TNM Creator Microservice](/services/TNM_Creator_Genesis) can be expanded to provide more and different representations of the data, if needed.

+As of 2021, the database contains 156525 individual road segments, and 142541 individual intersections.

 ## ER diagram